 Companies franchise their own corporate businesses for profitability purposes.
 Corporations or even small and medium-sized enterprises offer franchise opportunities for entrepreneurs and investors who would rather franchise than start their own business.
-These companies who offer franchise opportunities earn a franchise fee from every entity that signs up.
+These companies who offer franchise opportunities earn a sample franchise fee from every entity that signs up.
+You may also see agreement samples.

 To make the franchise valid, simple agreements are created so that the parameters and guidelines of the franchisee and franchisor are set and clearly written.
 This is true not only for franchise agreements, but with other business documents as well.
 Check out our other business agreement forms which can come in very handy for your own business.